freshshell/fresh/README.markdown

 others into your own configuration files.
 We also support files such as ackrc and gitconfig.
 Think of it as Bundler for your dot files.

+You can use `fresh search` to find fresh lines that have been added to the [directory].

 [![Build Status](https://secure.travis-ci.org/freshshell/fresh.png?branch=master)](http://travis-ci.org/freshshell/fresh)

 ## Installation